tarwn/lessthandot-hugo/blogs/content/posts/2018-03-08-launchready-dont-get-distracted-getting-stuff-done.md

 ## TLDR: Create a pace of shipping small, working things

 If I had to boil this all down, it is to build momentum by shipping small, working things.
-Most projects like this aren&#8217;t well enough defined to take a few weeks and go build just the database, etc. So start from the interface, ship small pieces, use a system to move all of those things you&#8217;re trying to remember (even the work) off your conscious brain, and be ok with the fact that sometimes it takes writing 5 things in a row in the wrong direction to figure out what the right direction should be.
+Most projects like this aren't well enough defined to take a few weeks and go build just the database, etc. So start from the interface, ship small pieces, use a system to move all of those things you're trying to remember (even the work) off your conscious brain, and be ok with the fact that sometimes it takes writing 5 things in a row in the wrong direction to figure out what the right direction should be.

 I hope some of the content in this series has been helpful and good luck with your own endeavors!